51Degrees/Device-Detection/php/README.md

 ?>
 ```
 ### Examples
+In the examples folder, you can find examples of various functionalities that the 51Degrees detector has such as:
+- Matching with a User-Agent
+- Matching with a device id
+- Evaluating match metrics
+- Offline processing
+- Strongly typed variables
+A full explanation of these can be found within the files or at [PHP Tutorials](https://51Degrees/support/documentation/php/tutorials).

-You can find a PHP page with examples within the Device-Detection/php/examples directory.
+You can find an example PHP page within the Device-Detection/php/examples directory called example.php.
 It demonstrates the output of each of the above function presented in a neat form that lists HTTP headers and provides useful links.
 To use this page copy it to your Web server public directory and access it through a Web browser.
-There are also some examples of different capabilities available from the detector.